 - Ryan Lehman is an urban planner who is passionate about placemaking and the opportunity to transform Los Angeles’s streets into great places for people.
 He worked on the pilot parklets on York Boulevard and Huntington Drive as a consultant and developed this living streets website;

-- Steve Rasmussen Cancian is a community-based landscape architect with Shared Spaces and led the participatory design process for ¡Calles para la Gente!
+- Steve Rasmussen Cancian is a community-based landscape designer with Shared Spaces and led the participatory design process for ¡Calles para la Gente!
 Boyle Heights and the York/Huntington Living Streets projects;

 - Stephanie Taylor is Green LA’s Executive Director and oversaw the Living Streets Boyle Heights RENEW initiative (¡Calles para la Gente!
 Boyle Heights).